codemagic-ci-cd/codemagic-docs/content/testing/running-automated-tests.md

 {{</notebox>}}

 It is also possible to use `flutter test` to run integration tests using the `integration_test` dependency.
-When using `flutter test integration_test` instead of `flutter drive --driver=test_driver/integration_driver.dart --target=integration_test/app_test.dart` it is possible to generate machine readable output, and the results will be displayed in the UI.
+When using `flutter test integration_test` instead of `flutter drive --driver=test_driver/integration_driver.dart --target=integration_test/app_test.dart` it is possible to generate machine readable output, and the results will be displayed in the UI once the tests have been completed.
 To do so add `test integration_test` under `Flutter drive arguments` in the **Flutter workflow editor**.

 ### Stop build if tests fail